Food Bank Friday 2020

 This 'Black Friday' we will be donating an item directly from our stock to the Newcastle West End Foodbank with every order over £30.
 Plus as an extra incentive to take part we will be giving shoppers 20% off almost everything in store.

-This 'Black Friday' Ethical Superstore will be giving you 20% off PLUS donating much-needed grocery items to the Newcastle West End Foodbank with every order over £30.*20% off runs from Tuesday 21st November until midnight Tuesday 28th November 2017 - excludes dropship items (those not available for immediate dispatch), delivery services, gift vouchers, Bambo and Moltex nappies, and infant formula.
+*20% off runs from Monday 23rd November until midnight Monday 30th November 2020 - excludes dropship items (those not available for immediate dispatch), delivery services, gift vouchers, hampers, Bambo and Moltex nappies, John Masters, Natracare, Guppyfriend and infant formula.
 A grocery item as requested by the Foodbank will be donated with every order total over £30 (not including delivery).
 Free standard UK delivery on orders over £50.

 How we're making a difference

-Last year just under £4,000 worth of grocery items were donated to the food bank as a result of the Black Friday offer and we hope to be able to donate even more this year!
-Don't forget you can also make your own donation in the checkout to the Newcastle West End Food Bank or any other of our charity partners
+Last year over £10,000 worth of grocery items were donated to the food bank as a result of the Black Friday offer and it is our mission to help raise even more this year!
+Don't forget you can also make your own donation in the checkout to the Newcastle West End Food Bank or any of our other charity partners.

-By doing this our custoemrs will get the chance to help the Newcastle West End Food bank and also hopefully we’ll encourage people to think about others and perhaps make a donation to their own local food bank to help those in need this Christmas.
-If just a fraction of the money spend on unnecessary items this Black Friday could go to a better cause this could make a huge difference to so many people who are struggling in the current tough times.
+By doing this our customers will get the chance to help the Newcastle West End Food bank and also hopefully we’ll encourage people to think about others and perhaps make a donation to their own local food bank to help those in need this Christmas.
+If just a fraction of the money spent on unnecessary items this Black Friday could go to a better cause, this could make a huge difference to so many people who are struggling in the current tough times.